-- A) During the First Semester, the students shall take up a small study tour /excursion within Kerala or to the neighboring state for a period of not more than two days and the tour report should be submitted to the Head of the Department soon after the tour which will be considered for internal evaluation.
-The duration of the tour should not exceed the stipulated days in any case. - B) In the 4th semester, the students of BBA (AAM) shall be required to undertake a study tour for a period of 6-9 days maximum to important tourist destinations, national or international, in order to gain insights into various aspects of tourism like tour planning and organizing, tour operation, experiencing travel, tourist attractions, products, destination management, and knowing the interrelationship between tourism and different industries.
-At least one leg of the journey must be by air to gain a primary knowledge of aviation and the airline industry, which students study in foundation, major, and minor courses.
+- a) During the First Semester, the students shall take up a small study tour /excursion within Kerala or to the neighboring state for a period of not more than two days and the tour report should be submitted to the Head of the Department soon after the tour which will be considered for internal evaluation. - b).
+During the fourth semester, the students of BBA TTM shall be required to undertake a study tour, in the 4th semester, for a period of 6-9 days maximum to important tourist destinations, national or international, in order to gain insights into various aspects of tourism like tour planning and organizing, tour operation, experiencing travel, tourist attractions, products, destination management, and knowing the inter-relationship between tourism and different industries.
+At least one leg of the journey must be by air to gain a primary knowledge of aviation and airline industry which students' study in foundation, major and minor courses.
 The possibility of involving different modes of transportation in the package may be utilized.

 Important Note: National tours are not exclusive to North India and can occur anywhere in the country, covering at least three important tourism destinations (not attractions).
-Any regions of India, including the North, West, East, and South, or interregional, may be included in the plan.
+Any regions of India, including the North, West, East, and South, or inter-regional, may be included in the plan.